merge/skulls/README.md

 ### Example: internal
 CAUTION: THIS IS NOT ENCOURAGED

 * Only for updating!
-You have to have your 8MB chip flashed externally after `ifdtool -u ifdmegbe.rom` before this, once
+You have to have your 8MB chip flashed externally using our `flashrom_rpi_bottom_unlock.sh` script (`ifdtool -u`) before this, once
 * very convenient, but according to the [flashrom manpage](https://manpages.debian.org/stretch/flashrom/flashrom.8.en.html) this is very dangerous!
 * Boot Linux with the `iomem=relaxed` boot parameter (for example set in /etc/default/grub)
-* download a released 4MB "top" rom image
+* download the latest release tarball (4MB "top" BIOS image is included) and extract it
 * run `prepare_internal_flashing.sh` for generating all necessary files and instructions

 ## When do we do a release?
 Either when